|

 ----

-A historical
+A historical moment:

 Prof. Yash Pal Ghai

-, Chairman of The Constitution of Kenya Review Commission ,
+, Chairman of The Constitution of Kenya Review Commission , received

-received Ogiek elders and their statements concerning
+Ogiek elders and their statements concerning constitutional changes

-of the Ogiek people and granted them to be heared - the most
+them to be heared - the most important moment in the last decades

-People out of the oppression .
+on the way of the Ogiek People out of the oppression .

-THE CASE FOR THE RECOGNITION AND PROTECTION OF THE RIGHTS OF
+THE CASE FOR THE RECOGNITION AND PROTECTION OF THE RIGHTS OF KENYA’S

-KENYA’S INDIGENOUS PEOPLES
+INDIGENOUS PEOPLES

-THE WORK ON THE DRAFT
+THE WORK ON THE

-CONSTITUTION OF KENYA :
+DRAFT CONSTITUTION OF KENYA :

 SPECIFICALLY REFERS TO THE OGIEK